The cover of LOOK magazine features Mickey Mouse - the "first citizen of Florida" and the

 and Friends six times.

 Disney's "People and Places" travelogue Japan is released.
-The 16th in a series of 17 films, it features the work of photographer Ernst A. Heiniger.
+The 16th in a series of 17 featurettes, it features the work of photographer Ernst A. Heiniger.
+Produced by Ben Sharpsteen, it is the story of colorful Japanese customs and manners of the past, and their contrast with present-day Japan.

 Voice actor Eddie Carroll, who took over the role of Jiminy Cricket in 1973 after the death